Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles: The Generalised Central Limit Theorem

 Before we come to this point, we would like to highlight that the definition of $\tilde{\alpha}$ agrees for invariant random matrices with the one of the diagonal entries or the eigenvalues.

 \begin{corollary}[Equivalence to Diagonal Entries and Eigenvalues] \

 Let $X$ be an invariant random matrix with its diagonal entries $x_\diag\in\R^N$ and its eigenvalues $x_\eig\in\R^N$.
-Then the following statements are equivalent: \begin{enumerate} \item $X$ has a heavy tail with index $\tilde{\alpha}$; \item $x_\diag$ has a heavy tail with index $\tilde{\alpha}$; \item $x$ has a heavy tail with index $\tilde{\alpha}$. \end{enumerate} \end{corollary}
+Then the following statements are equivalent: \begin{enumerate} \item $X$ has a heavy tail with index $\tilde{\alpha}$; \item $x_\diag$ has a heavy tail with index $\tilde{\alpha}$; \item $x_{\rm eig}$ has a heavy tail with index $\tilde{\alpha}$. \end{enumerate} \end{corollary}

-\begin{proof} The implication of (1) to (2), is clear due to the second line of~\eqref{heavy-equi}.
+\begin{proof} The equivalence of (1) and (2), is clear due to the second line of~\eqref{heavy-equi}.
 Any $A\in\Herm(N)$ can be diagonalised and the invariance of the random matrix under the conjugate action of $\U(N)$ absorbs the eigenvectors of $A$.
 Thus, it holds

 with $a_\eig\in\R^N$ the eigenvalues of $A$ and $x_\diag$ the diagonal entries of $X$.
 This equation is exactly our claim when combined with Lemma~\ref{p3.2.1}.

 The equivalence of (1) and (3) is also a consequence of the invariance and the fourth line of~\eqref{heavy-equi}.
 Indeed the corresponding equation is now